thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

 ## 2. Human Chat Group Support
 This feature is a feature that users can use to confide, share stories/experiences to strengthen each other so they can give "Human to human support".
 This feature is equipped with abusive speech detection so that if there is hate speech sent by the user, the application will automatically hide the hate speech.
-### For API Detect Hate Speech,we use the url provided by our cloud team:
+### we use Detect Hate Speech API which provided by our cloud team:
 #### POST request
 https://soulmood.uc.r.appspot.com
 #### example post parameter: